n0rder/OverThruster/README.md

 Don't do anything illegal with this.
 Usage of OverThruster for attacking targets without prior mutual consent is illegal.
 It is the end user's responsibility to obey all applicable local, provincial/state and federal laws.
 Developer assume NO liability and are NOT responsible for any misuse or damage caused by this program.

+"Don't be mean; we don't have to be mean, cuz, remember, no matter where you go, there you are." - Buckaroo Banzai

 ## About me
 You can find me on Twitter: [@bhohenadel](https://twitter.com/bhohenadel)